KReguieg/intern-log-template/README.md

 ![](Vid/virus_texture.gif)

-- As the texture was not imported from blender, the actual creation happened in unity editor editor this is how it looks:
+- As the texture was not imported from blender, the actual creation happened in unity editor this is how it looks:

 ![](Vid/Virus_newtexture1.gif)
 ![](Vid/Virus_newtexture2.gif)

-- Sadly they did not look that good when Augmented:
+- Sadly, they did not look that good when Augmented:

     ![](Vid/Virus_AR1.gif)